AI Strategy11 min read·March 2026

 88% of organizations using AI.
 6% seeing real impact.
 That gap - 82 percentage points of wasted investment - is not a technology failure.
 The tools work.
 Claude works.
 Gong works.
 Clay works.
 The failure is organizational.

-In plain English: the companies winning with AI are the ones treating it as a strategic operating system, not a productivity hack.
+In plain English: the companies winning with AI are treating it as a strategic operating system, not a productivity hack.

-The companies losing — which is most of them — are the ones who bought a Gong license, had their reps click the "AI Insights" button a few times, and reported back to the board that they're "exploring AI."
+The companies losing - which is most of them - bought a Gong license, had their reps click the "AI Insights" button a few times, and reported back to the board that they're "exploring AI."

 The 6% who are winning did something different.
 They picked a specific, high-value workflow.
 They rebuilt it from first principles with AI at the center.
 They measured the outcome with precision.
 Then they moved to the next workflow.